arve0/master/thesis.md

 *theory* section, along with software concepts used.
 The *methods* section seeks to make the reader able to replicate the experiment on any kind of microscope, but some software and solutions will be specific to the Leica SP8.
-The *discussion* holds details alternative approaches and should clarify reason for the choices made when developing the methods.
-As the project mainly consisted of developing automated microscope scanning, the methods is also the result of the thesis and therefore a result chapter is not included.
+The *discussion* holds details on alternative approaches and should clarify reasons for the choices made.
+As the project mainly consisted of developing automated microscope scanning, the methods is also the result of the thesis, hence a result chapter is not included.

 All source code in the thesis was implemented in the programming language Python [@python_software_foundation_official_2015].
 The reader does not need to be proficient in Python programming, but acquaintance with the syntax is assumed.
 Code blocks will be used to clarify how problems have been solved or algorithms implemented.
 Details not essential to the problem at hand have been omitted to keep focus on the essential parts.
-As the total amount of source code are above thousand lines it's not included in the appendix but rather available at Github with full history [@seljebu_arve_2015].
+As the total amount of source code is above thousand lines it's not included in the appendix but rather available at Github with full history [@seljebu_arve_2015].
 A brief description on installation of the software is included in the *[appendix](#python-software)*.